Agricultural Literacy Curriculum Matrix

 We welcome your feedback!
 Please take a minute to tell us how to make this lesson better or to give us a few gold stars!

-Read aloud the book, Tops and Bottoms written by Janet Stevens.
-Stop and discuss which vegetables were planted in Bear's garden that had tap roots or fibrous roots.
+Read aloud the book Tops and Bottoms by Janet Stevens.
+Stop and discuss which vegetables planted in Bear's garden had tap roots or fibrous roots.
 Have the students determine that the tap roots are edible vegetables found underground and fibrous roots produce edible vegetables found above ground.
 If a copy of the book is not available, you can find a read aloud on YouTube.

 Suggested Companion Resources

 - What Do Plants Need to Grow?
 (Activity)

 - Amazing Plant Powers: How Plants Fly, Fight, Hide, Hunt, & Change the World (Book)